Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/dvb-world-2020.md

 The webinar was attended by about 200 experts.
 The 90min video recording is <a href="https://youtu.be/1EwqPZF9LDk">available on YouTube</a>.
 Thanks to DVB and in particular <a href="https://www.linkedin.com/in/eoghanosullivan/">Eoghan O'Sullivan</a> to make this great event happening and successul.

-A great summary of the webinar is provided by <a href="https://www.linkedin.com/in/russell-trafford-jones">Russell Trafford-Jones in the <a href="https://thebroadcastknowledge.com/2020/04/06/video-dash-from-on-demand-to-large-scale-live-for-premium-services/">The Broadcast Knowledge article</a> from April 6, 2020.
+A great summary of the webinar is provided by <a href="https://www.linkedin.com/in/russell-trafford-jones">Russell Trafford-Jones</a> in the <a href="https://thebroadcastknowledge.com/2020/04/06/video-dash-from-on-demand-to-large-scale-live-for-premium-services/">The Broadcast Knowledge article</a> from April 6, 2020.

 The slides in the order of the program are linked below and the time codes brings you to the start of each presentation: